nyasu3w/mrubyc-m5/projects/total_demo/README.md

 # total_demo
 This is a demo of basic features of this project.

+`main.cpp` has an implementation to indicate some exception occurred but the `demo.rb` will not make exception.

 ## point to see
 It is almost same as original mruby/c example.
 See: